 Best of all, you’ll have the experience and adventure of a lifetime.

-When I retired to Ecuador, things were different… it was a lot of work for me.
+When I retired to Ecuador, things were different.
+Making that move was a lot of work for me.

 I covered the country from top to bottom in a rental car—with limited Spanish at the time—exploring unknown regions via poorly marked roads.